 Our highly qualified attorneys are dedicated to helping plaintiffs and can work tirelessly to represent your best interests in a personal injury or medical malpractice case.

 We attain substantial settlements and verdicts for our clients because we have the knowledge, resources, and determination to seek justice for victims.

 Unlike some smaller firms, we never rush to settle when it is not in our client’s best interest, and we are always ready to go to trial, if necessary.
 Before devoting his career to helping victims, Norman Younker, of counsel, practiced as a defense attorney representing doctors and medical facilities.

 Contact Us to Learn More

-If your family has been impacted by Erb’s palsy or another birth injury, seek legal representation from a law firm that gets results.
+If your family has been impacted by Erb’s palsy or another birth injury, seek representation from a law firm that achieves results.
 Your attorney's fees will be paid by your settlement or verdict, so there is no need to worry about legal bills.
 To schedule a consultation, contact us online or call us at (801) 335-6467.